Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Introduction

 The second step is to construct $\cX$ by smoothing of $\cX_{s_0}$.
-This construction is based on the consideration of an algebraic object, a scattering diagram, notion introduced by Kontsevich-Soibelman \cite{MR2181810} and further developed by Gross-Siebert \cite{MR2846484}, whose definition encodes genus zero log Gromov-Witten invariants\footnote{In fact, in \cite{MR3415066}, an ad hoc definition of genus zero Gromov-Witten invariants is used, which was supposed to coincide with genus zero log Gromov-Witten invariants.
-This fact follows from the Remark at the end of Section 4 of \cite{bousseau2017tropical}.
+This construction is based on the consideration of an algebraic object, a scattering diagram, a notion introduced by Kontsevich and Soibelman \cite{MR2181810} and further developed by Gross and Siebert \cite{MR2846484}, whose definition encodes genus-0 log Gromov--Witten invariants\footnote{In \cite{MR3415066}, an \emph{ad hoc} definition of genus-0 Gromov--Witten invariants is used, which was supposed to coincide with genus-0 log Gromov-Witten invariants.
+This fact follows from the remark at the end of \cite[\S 4]{MR3904449}.
 In the present paper, we use log Gromov-Witten theory systematically.} of $(Y,D)$.
 The key non-trivial property to check is the so-called consistency of the scattering diagram.
-In \cite{MR3415066}, the consistency relies on the work of Gross-Pandharipande-Siebert \cite{MR2667135}, which itself relies on connection with tropical geometry \cite{MR2137980}, \cite{MR2259922}.
-Once the consistency of the scattering diagram is guaranteed, some combinatorial objects, the broken lines \cite{cps}, are well-defined and can be used to construct the algebra of functions $H^0(\cX, \cO_\cX)$ with its linear basis of theta functions.
+In \cite{MR3415066}, the consistency relies on the work of Gross, Pandharipande and Siebert \cite{MR2667135}, which itself relies on connection with tropical geometry \cite{MR2137980}, \cite{MR2259922}.
+Once the consistency of the scattering diagram is guaranteed, some combinatorial objects, the broken lines \cite{cps}, are well defined and can be used to construct the algebra of functions $H^0(\cX, \cO_\cX)$ with its linear basis of theta functions.